 - Preheat oven to 350-degrees F and line mini-muffin pan with paper liners (makes 24).

 - In a large bowl, whisk together pecan meal, coconut flour, baking powder, brown sugar and shredded coconut.

 - Add butter, vanilla, and beaten eggs; combine well.

-- Spoon batter evenly into mini-muffin cups (makes 24).
-(Afterthought/edit: Since the batter is kind of thick, I gently pressed it downed into the cups a bit, not much, just a little.)
+- Spoon batter evenly into 24 lined mini-muffin cups.
+Gently pressed batter downed into the cups a bit, not much, just a little.

-- Gently press a Hershey's Kiss upside down into each batter filled mini-muffin cup.
+- Gently press a chocolate kiss upside down into each batter filled mini-muffin cup.

 - Let cool, or serve right away.
 (If I were you, I’d serve right away–they are yumilicious while still warm.)

 - Store in airtight container at room temperature for up to 3 days.

 Adapted from Carrie Vitt’s Pecan Coconut Muffins from DeliciouslyOrganic.net.